Goal: Produce episodes of The 9pm Edict over summer

-TUE 19 DEC: A regular episode of The 9pm Edict, streamed live in the evening — maybe from a special summer location.
+FRI 22 DEC: A regular episode of The 9pm Edict, streamed live in the evening — maybe from a special summer location.
 It’ll sound like this one from 24 October.
 You can listen to it here, or on SoundCloud, Spreaker, or my own website.
+NOTE CHANGE OF DATE.

 Target 2A: $4200 = Three Podcasts, including two Forums

 Hit this first second target, and there’ll be another Public House Forum episode in early January, in addition those first two episodes already conformed for 17 and 20 December.

 Target 2B: $5200 = Four Podcasts, including two Forums